HomeGuidesAPI Reference

 (Top Blue running shorts displayed here)

-And in case the user also selects black, then we get this updated view:
+If you also select black, then you get this updated view:

 === Size === === Color === === Brand ===